 If the children are older, encourage them to write a claim and evidence on their own and then share their thinking with others.

 Now that you have investigated how marbles move, what you do think you need to become a good marble player?
 Lead a discussion and ask the children to provide evidence for their answers from the video or their own investigation.

-Now, that we know more about marbles, let play a game ourselves.
+Now, that we know more about marbles, let's play a game ourselves.

 Watch the video How to Play Marbles and provide the materials needed to set up the marble game.

-Let the children play one or two rounds of the game and then bring them back together.
+Let the children play one or two rounds of the game, then bring them back together.

-Ask them, how playing an actual game of marbles has reinforced or changed their ideas on how you become a good marble player.
+Ask them how playing an actual game of marbles has reinforced or changed their ideas on how to become a good marble player.

 NSTA has created a How can we become good marble players? collection of resources to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY located near the top of the page (at right in the blue box).
+If you're an NSTA member, you can add this collection to your library by clicking + Add to My Library near the top of the page.